 Setting up the VM Hosts

-The Altaro VM Backup Management Console can be utilised to add and manage all hosts, Hyper-V & VMware, in one console.
-However these hosts must be in the same LAN; so essentially if you have multiple sites you must have one instance of Altaro VM Backup on each site.
+The Altaro VM Backup Management Console can be utilised to add and manage multiple hosts in one console.
+However these hosts must be in the same LAN and at the same physical site (same building).
+Setups with multiple physical sites must have an instance of Altaro VM Backup at each site.

 To manage these multiple installations, you can utilise the 'Central Monitoring Console' where you'll be able to monitor as well as manage these Altaro VM Backup installations remotely.